Southern Thailand: Demography

-Ten major cities of southern Thailand
+Ten major cities

 Religion

-Thailand is a Buddhist majority country.
+Thailand is a Buddhist-majority country.
 About 93.46% in Thailand follow Buddhism.
-Buddhism is the majority religion in Southern Thailand as well.
-However, Buddhism makes up only 75.45% in Southern Thailand.
-Thai people follow Theravada Buddhism.
-Minority ethnic groups such as Khmer also follow Buddhism.
-10 out of 14 provinces in Southern Thailand have Buddhist majorities.
+Buddhism is the majority religion in southern Thailand as well but makes up 75.45% of the region's people.
+The Thai follow Theravada Buddhism.
+Minority ethnic groups such as Khmer also follow Buddhism, and 10 of the 14 provinces in southern Thailand have Buddhist majorities.

-Islam constitutes 24.33% of Southern Thailand even though Islam only constitutes 5.36% of the whole country.
-Islam is mostly followed by Malay people in Southernmost Thailand.
-There's also a small Thai Muslim population.
-Islam is the majority religion in the Malay majority in Yala, Pattani, Naratiwat and Satun provinces near Malaysia known as Southernmost Thailand.
+Islam constitutes 24.33% of Southern Thailand even though it constitutes only 5.36% of the whole country.
+Islam is mostly followed by the Malay people in Southernmost Thailand: Yala, Pattani, Naratiwat and Satun provinces, near Malaysia.
+There is also a small Thai Muslim population.

-Christianity makes up 0.21% of Southern Thailand population.

-Sikhism makes up 0.05% in Southern Thailand.
-Sikhism is followed by Indian immigrants.
+Christianity makes up 0.21% of Southern Thailand's population.
+Sikhism makes up 0.05% in the region and is practiced by Indian immigrants.

 Economy

-The bulk of the southern population relies on agriculture for 27 percent of its gross regional product in 2014.
+The bulk of the region's population relies on agriculture for 27 percent of its gross regional product in 2014.
 It is followed by industry (12 percent), trade (10 percent), transportation (9 percent), tourism (8 percent), and construction and property (7 percent).

 For FY 2018, Southern Thailand Region had a combined economic output of 1,402 trillion baht (US$45.2 billion), or 8.6 percent of Thailand's GDP.
-Surat Thani province had an economic output of 206.869 billion baht (US$6.67 billion).
-This equates to a GPP per capita of 182,371 baht (US$5,883), more than double for Yala province, which is fifth and more than three times for Narathiwat province, lowest in the ranking.
+Surat Thani province had an economic output of 206.869 billion baht (US$6.67 billion), which is equal to a GPP per capita of 182,371 baht (US$5,883), more than double for Yala province, which is fifth and more than three times for Narathiwat province, lowest in the ranking.

-Kamphaeng Phet province had an economic output of 117.705 billion baht (US$3.8 billion).
-This amounts to a GPP per capita of 150,783 baht (US$4,864), half more than for Tak province, which is fifth in the ranking.

 Transportation

-Southern Thailand is connected with Bangkok by railway as well as highway.
+Southern Thailand is connected with Bangkok by railway and highway.
 Several regional airports are located at the larger towns.
-The transportation hub of all south Thailand is Hat Yai.
+The transportation hub of all of southern Thailand is Hat Yai.

 Road

-Phetkasem Road is the longest road in Thailand, running from Bangkok along the Kra Isthmus and then along the west coast of the peninsula.
-From Trang it crosses over to the east coast to Hat Yai, and ends at the Malaysian border.
+Phetkasem Road, the longest road in Thailand, runs from Bangkok along the Kra Isthmus and then along the west coast of the peninsula.
+From Trang, it crosses over to the east coast to Hat Yai, and ends at the Malaysian border.

-Two Asian highways run through Southern Thailand: Asian Highway 2 runs mostly parallel to the railroad all the way from Bangkok.
+Two Asian highways run through southern Thailand: Asian Highway 2 runs mostly parallel to the railroad all the way from Bangkok.
 It crosses to Malaysia at Sadao, and continues on the west side of the peninsula.
 Asian Highway 18 begins in Hat Yai and runs south along the east coast, crossing to Malaysia at Sungai Kolok.

 Rail

-The southern railway connects Bangkok to Hat Yai, and continues from there to Sungai Kolok.
+The southern railway connects Bangkok to Hat Yai and continues from there to Sungai Kolok.
 There are branches from Ban Thung Phoe Junction to Kirirat Nikhom.
-Two smaller branches of the railway run from Thung Song to Trang and Nakhon Si Thammarat, and from Hat Yai Junction to Malaysia and Singapore.
+Two smaller branches of the railway run from Thung Song to Trang and Nakhon Si Thammarat and from Hat Yai Junction to Malaysia and Singapore.